 The result is winemaking excellence, which only those who have tasted this wine can confirm: it is an exclusive experience, for the benefit of just a few, because only a small amount of wine is sold after such a rigorous selection process.

-As per Gianfranco’s philosophy: “A great wine stands out for its harmony, elegance, complexity and naturalness.
+As per Gianfranco philosophy: a great wine stands out for its harmony, elegance, complexity and naturalness.
 This means balance and proportion, finesse, manifold sensations of aroma and flavor.
 It means using healthy, ripe grapes, transformed following a natural process, without the addition of chemical products, coloring, preservatives, or other substances not existing in grapes (for example oak tannins etc.).

 Gianfranco Soldera's natural vine growing and winemaking project is based on a fundamental principle: to produce a fine wine it is necessary to look after not only the vines, but also the surrounding environment.